 - Listen to native English speakers and repeat what they say.

-- Hold conversation with yourself and make-up dialogue.
+- Hold a conversation with yourself and make-up dialogue.
 Make-up a particular situation and pretend how you will hold and respond.

 - Brainstorm how you’re going to hold a conversation in English and rehearse this repeatedly.